Tom Blanchard

-Thomas Richard Blanchard (born May 28, 1948) was an American professional football punter and holder with an 11-year career in the National Football League (NFL) for the New York Giants, New Orleans Saints, and Tampa Bay Buccaneers.
+Thomas Richard Blanchard (born May 28, 1948) was an American professional football player who was a punter and holder for 11 seasons in the National Football League (NFL) with the New York Giants, New Orleans Saints, and Tampa Bay Buccaneers.
+He played college football for the Oregon Ducks.

 Early life and college

-Blanchard was born and raised in Grants Pass, Oregon, he was a three sport athlete, and led Grants Pass High School to the 1964 state high school football championship as a junior.
-After he graduated, he was drafted by the New York Yankees.
-But instead he went on to play college football at the University of Oregon from 1967 to 1971, where he was quarterback as well as punter.
-Blanchard played quarterback up until 1970 where in the second game, he suffered a knee injury.
-He was replaced by Dan Fouts.
-Blanchard would play punter once he returned.
+Blanchard was born and raised in Grants Pass, Oregon.
+He was a three-sport athlete, and led Grants Pass High School to the 1964 state high school football championship as a junior.
+After graduating, his standout performance in baseball led to him being drafted by the New York Yankees.
+Instead, he chose to play college football at the University of Oregon from 1967 to 1971, where he served as both quarterback and punter.
+Blanchard played quarterback until 1970, where he suffered a torn ACL in the second game of the season and was replaced by Dan Fouts.
+After returning from injury, he continued to play as a punter.

 Professional career

+New York Giants (1971-1973)

-Blanchard was selected by the New York Giants in 12th round of the 1971 NFL draft.
-He said, "I was shocked that I was drafted at all."
-And that his dream was playing quarterback in the NFL.
-Blanchard was the primary punter right away, showing decent hangtime and consistent kicking.
-His average of 40.6 yards per punt was already on par with most NFL punters at the time.
-He also was the holder for the Giants on field goals.
-He had just 2 blocked punts during his tenure with the team, and a longest punt of 62 yards in 1973, he developed a good reputation with the team.
-In his 3 years with the Giants, he averaged 41.7 yards per punt, and punted 169 times.
-He was beaten out for the punting position during the 1974 preseason by rookie Dave Jennings and waived by the team.
+Blanchard was selected 304th overall by the New York Giants in 12th round of the 1971 NFL draft.
+He stated, "I was shocked that I was selected at all," adding that his dream was to become a quarterback in the NFL.
+He immediately became the team's primary punter, demonstrating solid hang time and consistent kicking.
+His average of 40.6 yards per punt was comparable to most NFL punters at the time.
+He also served as the Giants' holder on field goals.
+During his tenure, only two of his punts were blocked, and his longest punt measured 62 yards in 1973, earning him a strong reputation with the team.
+Over three seasons with the Giants, he averaged 41.7 yards per punt, and recorded 169 punts.
+He was beaten out for the punting position during the 1974 preseason by rookie Dave Jennings and was subsequently waived.